 - added features to increase interactivity, social media sharing, and time spent on the site

 - redesigned the website’s home page; mocked up the new layout, solicited feedback, and oversaw the designer and developer’s implementation

-- manage as many as eight interns at a time
+- managed as many as eight interns at a time

-- promote and compile a weekly email blast highlighting upcoming events, growing the subscription base from 3,500 to 8,000 subscribers
+- promoted and compiled a weekly email blast highlighting upcoming events, growing the subscription base from 3,500 to 8,000 subscribers

-- ensure our events calendar is the most complete one in the region
+- ensured our events calendar was the most complete one in the region

-- appear Fridays on 102.3 The Max’s Lambert & Lindsey Morning Show to promote the site by discussing upcoming weekend events (sample audio here)
+- appeared Fridays on 102.3 The Max’s Lambert & Lindsey Morning Show to promote the site by discussing upcoming weekend events (sample audio here)